-“The MAT peer review process (with Forum Strategy) worked well for our Trust in helping us take a closer look at our own practice and that of another Trust of a similar scale…[It] helped us have a very honest team reflection of where our Trust was succeeding and where we should place more scrutiny.”
+“The MAT peer review process worked well for our Trust in helping us take a closer look at our own practice and that of another Trust of a similar scale…[It] helped us have a very honest team reflection of where our Trust was succeeding and where we should place more scrutiny.”

 In a post-pandemic world, the agenda has widened.
 The supporting strategies that underpin effective teaching and learning in MATs are centre stage.
 IT capacity and capability has been tested (and in some cases, found wanting) in the overnight drive to remote learning.
 Workforce strategies, too, must adapt to new priorities in online learning and to accommodate flexible working.
 Some MATs may require new financial strategies to absorb the impact of the pandemic and secure their long-term stability in expectation of potential tightened public spending.

 As during the pandemic, the solutions to these challenges may already lie within the MAT community itself, ready to be unlocked by collaborative peer review.
 More than ever, collaborative MAT-to-MAT working could help us innovate our way through future challenges.
 The much-heralded ‘self-improving school system’ may finally have arrived.